How To Earn Your Pediatric Nursing Certification

 To be eligible for the exam, individuals must meet the following criteria,

-- Specialty experience can be comprised of direct patient care, education, administration or research.
+• Specialty experience can be comprised of direct patient care, education, administration, or research.

-The exam is 3 hours and consists of 175 questions with 25 being unscored pretest questions.
+The exam is 3 hours and consists of 175 questions, with 25 being unscored pretest questions.

 Critical Care Registered Nurse (CCRN)

-The American Nurses Credentialing Center developed a speciality examination for critical care nurses.
+The American Nurses Credentialing Center developed a specialty examination for critical care nurses.
 There are TWO versions of the exam.
 There is a pediatric AND a neonatal exam.
 The same requirements are for both exams.

 To be eligible to sit for the CCRN exam, nurses must meet the following criteria: